MPs support motion to stand united against terrorism threat

 He acknowledged however that multiracialism does not come naturally.
 “Left to itself, people tend to gravitate along racial lines,” he said.

-He noted that in France, after the Charlie Hebdo attacks on in January 2015, it was reported that then-Prime Minister Manuel Valls identified 64 ghettos in major cities where significant portions of population were being left behind economically and marginalised into ethnic enclaves.
+He noted that in France, after the Charlie Hebdo attacks on in January 2015, it was reported that then-Prime Minister Manuel Valls identified 64 ghettos in major cities where significant portions of population were being left behind economically and broke up into ethnic enclaves.

 He shared his personal experiences with multiracialism, relating observations from his Eurasian roots.
 Eurasians over the centuries have become an amalgamation of many races in terms of ethnicity, including Dutch, English, Portuguese, Ceylonese and Burmese, he said.